Last Updated: March 25, 2026

 In the wild, they inhabit small, slow-moving forest streams and pools with dense aquatic and riparian vegetation.
 The water is typically very soft, acidic, and stained with tannins from decomposing plant matter.
 The substrate is covered in leaf litter, and fallen branches provide additional structure and territories for the fish.

-The limited range of this species means wild populations could be vulnerable to habitat destruction.
+The limited range of this species means wild populations is vulnerable to habitat destruction.
 Most fish in the aquarium trade are now captive-bred, which is both good for wild populations and beneficial for aquarists since captive-bred fish adapt more readily to aquarium conditions.

 Appearance & Identification